andreisas-dop/andreisas-dop.github.io/videos/_posts/2023-10-13-the-first-time-you-buy-a-camera.md

 the caveat that they are only valid at the time of writing and will be biased by my own experience, artistic philosophy and personal taste.
-As much as I try to be objective, there are platforms that I know better than others, and I am weary of recommending equipment that I have not tested myself.
+As much as I try to be objective, there are platforms that I know better than others, and I am wary of recommending equipment that I have not tested myself.

 Cameras that output great images **without processing**: